bitcoin-studio/Bitcoin-VirtualMachine/README.md

 made by Stéphane Roche from Bitcoin-Studio.
 You can explore it to learn how to do all kinds of Bitcoin transaction.

-## How to launch the VM
+## How to import and launch the VM

 There are two ways to launch the VM, from VirtualBox or from Vagrant.

+### Using VirtualBox

+After a build you will find two files in the `packer/outputs` directory, a .ovf and a .vmdk.
-In the `packer/outputs` directory, you can open the `.ovf` image to import it into VirtualBox, or you can import the `.vmdk` image from VirtualBox.
+To import the image into VirtualBox you can double-click on the `.ovf` file or select it from the VirtualBox import panel.

+You have to uncheck "Import hard drives as VDI", otherwise you get a `NS_ERROR_INVALID_ARG (0x80070057)` error.

+After importation you can select it and click start.

+### Using Vagrant

 With Vagrant, you have to add the Vagrant box to Vagrant and run it.
-See below.
+See the Vagrant section below.

 ## How to login